waveform80/picamera/docs/fov.rst

 4 4 4 4 4 4 4 4
 = = = = = = = = === = = = = = = = =

-We read the second line while resetting the fifth:
+Now we read the second line while resetting the fifth line:

 = = = = = = = = === = = = = = = = =
 Sensor elements --> Frame 1